Kaku0217/JetpackCompose/README.md

 </p>

-# Jetpack Compose UI Testing for E2E Shoppming Mall App
+# Jetpack Compose UI Testing Framework

 An detailed explanation of implementation of from scratch an automated testing framework to verify the purching flow for Android Shopmming Mall application.